Attacking RDP

 RDP Pass-the-Hash (PtH)

 We may want to access applications or software installed on a user's Windows system that is only available with GUI access during a penetration test.
 If we have plaintext credentials for the target user, it will be no problem to RDP into the system.
-However, what if we only have the NT hash of the user obtained from a credential dumping attack such as SAM database, and we could not crack the hash to reveal the plaintext password?
+However, what if we only have the NT hash of the user obtained from a credential dumping attack such as SAMarrow-up-right database, and we could not crack the hash to reveal the plaintext password?
 In some instances, we can perform an RDP PtH attack to gain GUI access to the target system using tools like xfreerdp.

 There are a few caveats to this attack: